pokryfka/aws-xray-sdk-swift/README.md

 See [`AWSXRayRecorderExampleLambda/main.swift`](./Sources/AWSXRayRecorderExampleLambda/main.swift) for [AWS Lambda](https://aws.amazon.com/lambda/) function example.

+Enable tracing as described in [Using AWS Lambda with AWS X-Ray](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html)

 Check [swift-aws-lambda-template](https://github.com/pokryfka/swift-aws-lambda-template) for more examples and a template for deploying Lambda functions.

 ## Configuration

 The library’s behavior can be configured using environment variables:

 - `XRAY_RECORDER_LOG_LEVEL`: [swift-log](https://github.com/apple/swift-log) logging level, `info` by default.
+- `AWS_XRAY_DAEMON_ADDRESS` – the IP address and port of the X-Ray daemon, `127.0.0.1:2000` by default; prefix with `http` to use `HTTP` rather than `UDP`.

 ## References